Moving to Fukuoka with school-age kids and weighing international schools? Tuition is the line item that surprises most families.

 Comparison with public school

-The trade-off: instruction is in Japanese, English-as-a-second-language support varies wildly by ward, and the curriculum follows the MEXT pace.
+The trade-off is language.
+Instruction is in Japanese, English-as-a-second-language support varies wildly by ward, and the curriculum follows the MEXT pace.

 Application timeline